Ella Endlich: 2009–present: Career as Ella Endlich

 Her first release under the name Ella Endlich was the single "Küss mich, halt mich, lieb mich", which peaked at 12 on the German charts and reached gold status.
 The song is based on the title song of the film Tři oříšky pro Popelku.
 In October 2010, she released her first album as Ella Endlich, Da (English: "Here"), which peaked at 53 in Germany and 66 in Austria.
 Its follow-up Meilenweit (English: "Miles and Miles"), released exactly a year later, peaked at 94 in Germany.
 In 2012, Endlich released an EP titled Wintercollage.
 Her album Die süße Wahrheit (English: "The Sweet Truth") was released in June 2014.
 Later that year, she switched record labels, management, and producers.

 In February 2016, Endlich released the album Träume auf Asphalt (English: "Dreams on Asphalt") through Universal and participated in the national final for the Eurovision Song Contest 2016 with the song "Adrenalin".
 She was a judge on the fifteenth season of Deutschland sucht den Superstar (the German version of Pop Idol and American Idol), which aired from 3 January to 5 May 2018, alongside Dieter Bohlen, Mousse T., and Carolin Niemczyk.

+In February 2019, Endlich was announced as a contestant on season 12 of Let's Dance, and her partner was Valentin Lusin.
+On 29 March, she received the 1st 10 of the season, and received the 1st perfect score of the season 3 weeks later.
+She earned that same score the next 2 weeks & the last 3 weeks of the season.
+She broke the record of the most perfect scores of 40, with 11, later matched by season 16 winner Anna Ermakova, and the most 10s of any contestant, with 55 out of 76.
+On 14 June, she and Lusin finished as the runners-up behind handball player Pascal Hens and partner Ekaterina Leonova.